Stephanie Kime Popa

 In addition to teaching, Dr. Dudas regularly performed around the Baltimore/Washington D.C. area, substituting with ensembles as the Annapolis Symphony, the Baltimore Chamber Orchestra, and the Baltimore Symphony Orchestra.
 She spent three years as a section violinist at the Oregon Bach Festival under the baton of Helmuth Rilling and is a former member of the Chattanooga Symphony and Opera.
 Her former teachers include Jan Sloman (Dallas, TX), James Buswell (Boston, MA), Hagai Shaham (Tel Aviv, Israel), and Kathleen Winkler (Houston, TX).
 She received her Suzuki Pedagogy training under the tutelage of Nancy Lokken (Minneapolis, MN) and Charles Krigbaum (Dallas, TX).

 Originally from from Texas, Sarah has had opportunities to live and work in a variety of US cities and musical contexts, including Dallas, Boston, Chattanooga, and Los Angeles.
-In addition to spending time with her new daughter, Sylvia, she enjoys all things food: restauranting, cooking and reading about cooking.
+In addition to spending time with her daughters, Sylvia and Sybil, she enjoys all things food: restauranting, cooking and reading about cooking.

 Mrs. Dudas’ personal website can be found here.